kyleclo/kyleclo.github.io/_pages/mentorship.md

 FAQs:

+* **Who?**
+  * **Eligibility?**
+    * ✅ Current students,
+    * ✅ Incoming students to a PhD program,
+    * ❌ Non-students,
+    * ✅ Domestic and international applicants welcome.
+  * **Experience?**
-* **Who?** Most interns are PhD students, but we've also hired exceptional Master's and undergraduate students.
-Domestic and international applicants welcome.
+    * Most interns are PhD students, but we've also hired exceptional Master's and undergraduate students,
+    * I tend to hire students with aligned interests as me and a track record of research contributions, whether that's writing papers (published or preprints) or open-source contributions.
+Your total publication count or university affiliation doesn't matter; I look more for a good collaboration fit and quality of work.
 * **When?** All research internships are paid, full-time positions for 3-6 months.
 Start times are flexible, though I typically recommend May or June for summer internships as there is usually a large, fun cohort at the office.
 * **Where?** Internships are typically in-person at the AI2 office in Seattle, though I've also hired remote interns before.
 * **How?** Apply at the link above and mention my name in your application.
 I recommend taking a look at my recent publications to get a sense of what type of projects I'm interested in.